Rodney McLeod: 2014

+The St. Louis Rams hired Gregg Williams as their new defensive coordinator after they opted not to re-sign Tim Walton.
+McLeod entered training camp slated to takeover as the starting free safety.
+Head coach Jeff Fisher named McLeod and T. J. McDonald the starting safeties to begin the regular season.

 McLeod in a game against the Washington Redskins in 2014.

-New St. Louis Rams' defensive coordinator Gregg Williams named McLeod the starting free safety, along with T. J. McDonald, after Darian Stewart departed for the Baltimore Ravens.
-He started the Rams' season-opener against the Minnesota Vikings and collected a season-high seven combined tackles in their 34–6 loss.
+On September 7, 2014, McLeod started in the Rams' home-opener against the Minnesota Vikings and set a season-high with seven combined tackles (six solo) as they lost 34–6.
 The following week, McLeod made five solo tackles and intercepted a pass by quarterback Jameis Winston in the Rams' 19–17 win at the Tampa Bay Buccaneers.
 He finished the season with 72 combined tackles (62 solo), six pass deflections, and two interceptions in 16 games and 16 starts.

 2015

 McLeod became a restricted free agent after the 2014 season after completing his three-year rookie contract.
 On March 6, 2015, the St. Louis Rams placed a second round tender offer on McLeod that amounted to a one-year, $2.35 million contract.

 Head coach Jeff Fisher retained McDonald and McLeod as the starting safety duo to begin the 2015 regular season.
 McLeod started the Rams' season-opener against the Seattle Seahawks and collected six combined tackles in their 34–31 victory.
 In Week 7, against the Cleveland Browns, he had his first professional touchdown on a 20-yard fumble return.
-In Week 11, McLeod recorded a season-high nine combined tackles, broke up a pass, forced a fumble, and intercepted a pass attempt by Joe Flacco in the Rams' 16–13 loss at the Ravens.
-In his last season with the St. Louis Rams, McLeod recorded 82 combined tackles (59 solo), five pass deflections, three forced fumbles, and an interception in 16 games and 16 starts.
+On November 22, 2015, McLeod set a season-high with nine combined tackles (six solo), made one pass deflection, a forced fumble, and had his lone interception of the season on a pass attempt by Joe Flacco during a 16–13 loss at the Baltimore Ravens.
+In his final season with the St. Louis Rams, McLeod recorded 82 combined tackles (59 solo), five pass deflections, three forced fumbles, and an interception in 16 games and 16 starts.
 Pro Football Focus gave McLeod an overall grade of 83.9, which was the 10th highest grade among qualifying safeties and the 9th highest pass coverage grade of 79.8 in 2015.